 Frequently Asked Questions

-How does a high school student enter NMSC's scholarship programs?
+How does a high school student enter the National Merit Scholarship Program?

 If a student took the PSAT/NMSQT® as a sophomore, does he/she need to take it again?

 Yes, if the student is spending the usual four years in grades 9 through 12.
-See "Entering the Competitions" for further information.
+See "Entering the Competition" for further information.

 Can a homeschooled student take the PSAT/NMSQT®?